Skip to main content

 • Advise the Mayor, Council, and the Environmental Planning Commission on any proposed public improvements that would impact the exterior appearance of landmarks or significant structures in historic protection overlay zones

-For the foreseeable future, The Planning Department will continue Zoom hearings in 2022.
+Location: For the foreseeable future, the Planning Department will continue Zoom hearings.
 This website will be updated to inform participants as to when the hybrid (in-person and Zoom) will be available.

-Soon, the Development Review Board, Environmental Planning Commission, Landmarks Commission, and Zoning Hearing Examiner will join other services currently available on the system.
-The new online system will allow you to fill out your application, submit required documents, track application progress and pay application fees from any computer or mobile device.
-Stay tuned for more details!
+This online case tracking software allows you to fill out your application, submit required documents, track application progress, and pay application fees from any computer or mobile device.

 Resources